Staying Healthy

 Hip Fracture Prevention

-Hip fractures are breaks in the thighbone (femur) just below the hip joint.
+Hip fractures are breaks in the femur (thighbone) at or just below the hip joint.
 They are serious injuries that most often occur in people age 65 and older.
-Elderly women are especially vulnerable to hip fractures because of osteoporosis.
+Elderly people, especially women are especially vulnerable to hip fractures because of osteoporosis.

 Hip fractures can limit mobility and independence.
 Almost all hip fractures require surgery, hospitalization, and extended rehabilitation.